icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [venv-lite](https://github.com/gimbo/venv-lite.zsh) - A super-lightweight sort-of-clone of [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/); it pretty much expects you to be using [pyenv](https://github.com/pyenv/pyenv) (though you don't *have* to), and because it's based on the [`venv` module](https://docs.python.org/3/library/venv.html), (creation) only works for python >= 3.3.
 * [vi-mode (Nyquase)](https://github.com/Nyquase/vi-mode) Add extra `vi`-like functionality.
 * [vi-mode (sinetoami)](https://github.com/sinetoami/vi-mode) - Add more `vi`-like functionality to ZSH.
+* [vi-quote](https://github.com/zsh-vi-more/vi-quote) - Adds an operation which quotes or unquotes a motion.
 * [viexchange](https://github.com/okapia/zsh-viexchange) - `vi` mode plugin for easily swapping text between two places in the buffer, like vim-exchange.
 * [vim-mode](https://github.com/softmoth/zsh-vim-mode) - Friendly `vi`-mode bindings, adding basic Emacs keys, incremental search, mode indicators and more.
 * [vim-plugin](https://github.com/nviennot/zsh-vim-plugin) - Allows you to do `vim filename:123` to open a file with the cursor at a specific line.